aukkawut/aukkawut.github.io/index.md

 ### Projects

-For projects, please refers to my [Github](https://github.com/aukkawut) repo and please note that most of the projects there are exploratory project for me to learn new things.
-It might or might not contains any value for the society and I hope that some day I can reach the level that I can work on the project that has real value to the society.

-Here is the list of some class projects I have done:
+Here is the list of some class projects I have done (please look into my [github](https://github.com/aukkawut/) for more recent projects):
   * Using generative adversarial networks for recovering the information from inverse Conway's game of life
   * Fine tuning transformer model with adversarial training for news headline generation
     * Proposal [link](/collections/presentation/ds595_proposal.pdf)